Updated by Lexi Rodrigo

 The Emailing Process (Add a Personal Touch)

-Using these steps, I am able to reach out and email about 50 guest post opportunities an hour.
-This includes the time of creating the list, cleaning the list, finding the contact information, and emailing.
-Using these techniques an addition to a contact scraper, my output increases to over 100 guest posts an hour; however, the quality of the prospects declines, and the rate of response goes down as well (no personal touch, not the correct email address on domain, etc).
+Using these techniques, in addition to a contact scraper, my output increased to over 100 guest post pitches an hour; however, the quality of the prospects declines, and the rate of response goes down as well (no personal touch, not the correct email address on domain, etc).

 Is This Process Worth My Time?

-Remember, most blogs won’t let you be over-promotional on your product and service, so be prepared to contribute amazing content in exchange for a brief mentioning of your service or perhaps a link in your author bio.
-It’s still well worth it.
-People will still notice the brand you represent if your content is great, and from an SEO perspective, a link is a link.
+Remember, most blogs won’t let you be over-promotional about your product and service, so be prepared to contribute amazing content in exchange for a brief mention of your service and a link in your author bio.

 To simplify the strategy, let me break down the process one more time:

-- Export results (takes a day to generate report) to an Excel Spreadsheet
+- Export results (may take a day to generate a report) to an Excel spreadsheet.

-- Optional: Use a contact scraper tool to scrape email addresses
+- Optional: Use a contact finder tool to scrape email addresses.

-- Add a personal touch to each email to convert on more opportunities
+- Add a personal touch to each email to convert more opportunities.

-- Write amazing content and get published on quality, relevant websites
+- Write amazing content and get published on relevant, quality websites.

-- Enjoy exposure for your brand and increases in your organic keyword traffic
+- Enjoy exposure for your brand and spikes in your organic keyword traffic.

 Hope you enjoyed my “Innovative Marketing” submission.
-I felt it was worthy to share because this simple, actionable technique has doubled my organic traffic from targeted keywords the past 2 months and has delivered exposure to my product brand that is very difficult to find elsewhere.
+I felt it was worthy to share because this simple, actionable technique has doubled my organic traffic from targeted keywords in two months, and has delivered exposure to my product brand that is very difficult to find elsewhere.